WebberZone/knowledgebase/readme.txt

 == Upgrade Notice ==

-= 1.6.0 =
+= 1.8.0 =
-* New features: Breadcrumbs, WP 5.0 support, Give your knowledge base a title.
+* New features: Caching system.
 Check the Changelog for more details

 == Changelog ==

+= 1.8.0 =

+* Features:
+	* New option to enable the internal cache.
+Saving the settings page will delete the cache

 = 1.7.0 - 12 February 2019 =